ethereum-optimism/optimism/packages/docs/src/core/src/spec/execution-manager.rst

 9. The OVM ExecutionManager Contract restores the call context such that the `CALLER` is the original caller, the `ADDRESS` is the Uniswap contract, etc.
 10. The OVM ExecutionManager Contract returns the result to the Uniswap contract.
 11. The Uniswap contract then calls the BAT contract, through the OVM ExecutionManager Contract again, to actually execute the transfer of the calculated amount of BAT
-12. The Uniswap contract makes a final call to the BAT contract, through the OVM ExecutionManager Contract, to transfer the WETH [all ETH in layer 2 is WETH](https://github.com/op-optimism/optimistic-rollup/wiki/Opcode-Transpilation-Details#eth-native-value).
+12. The Uniswap contract makes a final call to the BAT contract, through the OVM ExecutionManager Contract, to transfer the WETH `all ETH in layer 2 is WETH <https://github.com/op-optimism/optimistic-rollup/wiki/Opcode-Transpilation-Details#eth-native-value>`_.
 13. The Uniswap returns the number of tokens bought.
 14. The OVM ExecutionManager Contract restores the original call context before the original call to the Uniswap contract and returns the result.